ShadowDancer/RazorAssemblyCache/README.md

 Ye, there is razor-precompile tooling, but it is fun for production, not for developers.
 So here it is - library that solves this problem.
 Compiled views are cached on disk, and then loaded on next startup.
 For WebApplication template I've managed to cut startup time from 6 to 1.2 seconds.
 Nice, huh?

 What what about downsides:
-- it's one big hack
+- it's one big hack (RoslynCompilationService is copied from mvc repository - if it changes we're doomed!!!)
-- atm you have to clear cache manually
+- doesn't work on core framework (netcoreapp)
+- doesn't work with embedded views (such views are ignored, and will not be cached)
-- there probably are problems that cannot be easly solved
+- there probably are problems that cannot be easly solved, probably something with changing dependences of cached stuff

 Atm this is alpha-alpha-alpha version, supported only for fullframework.
-Just for benchmarking purposes.
+Currently I am testing this on myself ;)

 # TL;DR
 Speed up WebApplication startup time with saving compiled razor views on disk!